-Explore one of our three farmer’s markets.
-These farmer markets offer a wide variety of veggies and fruits, and baked goods.
+Explore one of our three farmer's markets.
+These farmers markets offer a wide variety of veggies and fruits, and baked goods.
 It’s a great opportunity to get a better sense of the area and what it has to offer!

 Fall Color Tour

 We love fall.
 There is no shame in taking a day to drive around and enjoy the fall colors.
 Check out our Fall Color Tour page to get some ideas of routes you want to take to see the most colors!

 Not everyone knows that Delta County is home to one of the best viewing spots for the Monarch Butterfly Migration.
 This is a free activity and something that not everyone gets to see.
 Click on this link to see where to go for the best viewing.